gromacs/gromacs/docs/user-guide/cmdline.rst

 This section lists only major changes; minor changes like additional/removed options or bug fixes are not typically included.

+For more information about changed features, please check out the :ref:`release notes <release-notes>`.

 Version 2018
 ^^^^^^^^^^^^